dtanner/chaperone/README.md

 Take that example, then replace its checks with whatever you want to do.

 # Tips
-- Each check's command is executed with a working directory of the check's directory.
-That means you can use relative paths in the command definition. it makes it easier to test your command locally in a terminal, and then copy/paste the command into a check config when it's ready.
+- Each check's command is executed from the directory of that check, so you can use relative paths in the command definition.
+This makes it easier to test your command locally in a terminal, then copy/paste the command into a check config when it's ready.
-- The `checks.d` directory can contain subdirectories of files.
+- The `checks.d` directory can contain subdirectories of files. e.g. `/checks.d/http/test-a.toml`, or `/checks.d/stage/test-a.toml`.
-You might find it easier to manage your checks if they're organized by feature/type/environment etc...
+You may find it easier to manage your checks if they're organized by feature/type/environment etc...

 # Contributions
 The app is written in kotlin, and uses the standard kotlin code format.
+Questions, comments, and pull requests welcome.